carinebatista/carinebatista/README.md

-  *May the force be whit you, young Padwan!*
+  *May the force be with you, young Padwan!*